 Warren’s untimely death at the age of 48, during a Met performance of La Forza del Destino, marked the end of an exceptional career that included performances in the world’s foremost opera houses, including over 600 appearances at the Metropolitan Opera, as well as with other American companies, most notably San Francisco and Chicago.
 Internationally, Warren performed on the leading operatic stages of Argentina, Brazil, Italy, Mexico, and Russia.

 The Leonard Warren Foundation was established in 1986 by Barrett Crawford and the late Vivien Warren, Leonard Warren’s sister, to perpetuate Warren’s artistry and aid in the career development of aspiring singers.
 Although Leonard Warren is considered the greatest dramatic baritone of his era, when the Foundation was established no book had been written about his life and career, and most of his recordings were out of print.
 The founders were concerned that Warren’s exceptional artistry might be inaccessible to future generations.

 The Foundation’s goals included the publication of the Warren biography which was published in 2000 (Leonard Warren: American Baritone / Mary Jane Phillips-Matz.
 Amadeus Press).
 Another goal was to make available Warren’s most treasured opera arias and concert songs on a new commemorative CD set, which was finished by the Foundation in 2000 and donated along with the book to 435 music schools in eight countries.

-Published sound recordings (LPs, CDs and 78s) have been been cataloged in the library’s online catalog, and are available to researchers for listening in the Special Collections reading room.
+Published sound recordings (LPs, CDs and 78s) have been been cataloged in UCSB Library Search, and are available to researchers for listening in the Special Collections reading room.
 The memorabilia and unpublished recordings are currently being processed and will be open for research in 2008.

 Links of interest: